PROFESSIONAL DEVELOPMENT COURSE IN COASTAL CLIMATE RESILIENCE

 Course Costs

 This course is 4 continuing education units (CEUs).
 The cost is $2,500.
 Additional travel costs may be incurred to attend the required in-person 2.5 day workshop.
-Fellowships are available to help cover costs.
+A limited number of fellowships are available to help cover costs.
 Please email csp@ucsc.edu.

 Course Fellowships